Moises2121/moises2121.github.io/SoftwareEngineering.md

 ---
 ## Justification
 <div style="text-align: justify;">
 <p>The original version of this submission implemented an unstructured SQLite helper that verifies the user’s authentications but violates single responsibility principle.
-The DashboardActivity module handles most of the operations for the application’s functionalities but hardcoded <i>test</i> username breaks the multi-user support, which does not follow best practices.
+The DashboardActivity module handles most of the operations for the application’s functionalities and hardcoded <i>test</i> username breaks the multi-user support, which does not follow best practices.
-In this artifact, the CRUD operations must work properly without causing memory leaks, or accidentally exposing another user’s personal data.
-The modules currently don’t follow a structured architecture that can be used for improvements, so the enhancement includes refactoring the tree’s architecture in a professional manner, as well as adding accurate documentation with in-line comments to improve the application’s sustainability and readability.
+In the initial version of this artifact, the CRUD operations don't work properly without causing memory leaks, or accidentally exposing another user’s personal data.
+The modules don’t follow a structured architecture that can be used for improvements.
+Therefore, the enhancement includes refactoring the tree’s architecture in a professional manner, as well as adding accurate documentation with in-line comments to improve the application’s sustainability and readability.
 </p>
 </div>
 ---